Multicell experiments for marginal treatment effect estimation of digital ads: Empirical approach

 In our multi-cell design, first units are randomly divided across $C$ cells and then, given assignment to cell $c$, are randomly split into test and control groups within each cell.
 We define $\mathcal{C} = 1,\ldots,c,\dots,C$ to indicate assignment to cell $c$ and $Z_c$ as the indicator for treatment eligibility of an experimental unit from cell $c$.
 All these within-cell experiments feature one-sided noncompliance, so $\Pr \left (D=1 \middle \vert Z_c=0 \right )=0$ for all $c$.
 Notice that this is equivalent to randomly allocating some users to a single control cell and others to one of $C$ cells, with the latter users all being eligible to be exposed to ads.

-We maintain the following assumption. \begin{assum} \subasu $\Pr (Z_c = z | \mathcal{C}=c) \in (0,1) $ for all $c$ and all $z$. \\ \subasu $\nu(Z_c=1)\equiv\Pr \left (D=1 \middle \vert Z_c=1 \right ) \in (0,1)$ for all $c$. \\ \subasu $\nu(Z_c=1) \neq \nu(Z_{c^{\prime}}=1)$ for all $c \neq c^\prime$. \end{assum}
+We maintain the following assumption: \begin{assum} \subasu $\Pr (Z_c = z | \mathcal{C}=c) \in (0,1) $ for all $c$ and all $z$. \\ \subasu $p(Z_c=1)\equiv\Pr \left (D=1 \middle \vert Z_c=1 \right ) \in (0,1)$ for all $c$. \\ \subasu $p(Z_c=1) \neq p(Z_{c^{\prime}}=1)$ for all $c \neq c^\prime$. \end{assum}

-Assumptions \ref{assum:exp1} and \ref{assum:exp2} are innocuous.
+Assumptions \ref{assum:exp1} and \ref{assum:exp2} are innocuous because the experimenter can design the experiment so that they necessarily hold.
 First, recall that the experimenter has full control over the test/control split within each cell, and so can guarantee that $\Pr (Z_c = z | \mathcal{C}=c)$ is always strictly between 0 and 1.
 Second, consider cases in which the probability of treatment conditional on eligibility is either 0 or 1.
-If $\nu(Z_c=1)=1$, the endogeneity problem is resolved because eligibility to receive treatment becomes equivalent to exposure to treatment itself.
-In turn, if $\nu(Z_c=1)=0$, this exercise becomes meaningless because it implies that it is impossible for units to receive the treatment under consideration.
+If $p(Z_c=1)=1$, the endogeneity problem is resolved because eligibility to receive treatment becomes equivalent to exposure to treatment itself.
+In turn, if $p(Z_c=1)=0$, this exercise becomes meaningless because it implies that it is impossible for units to receive the treatment under consideration.